olihel/grunt-fetch-pages/README.md

 # grunt-fetch-pages

-> Grunt plugin for fetching URLs and save the result as local files.
+> Grunt plugin for fetching URLs and saving the result as local files.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`